EASS-HIT-PART-A-2022-CLASS-III/PLACESTOVISITAPP/README.md

 To run the APP in  using Docker, you need these following commands:

-You need to clone the repository:''' git clone https://github.com/EASS-HIT-PART-A-2022-CLASS-III/placestovisit.git '''
+You need to clone the repository:'''git clone https://github.com/EASS-HIT-PART-A-2022-CLASS-III/placestovisit.git '''

 then go the app name 'cd placestovisit'